 Before you enter

-To win an award, gardens must have a number of wildlife features from each of the following areas.
+To win a bronze, silver or gold certificate, gardens must have a number of wildlife features from each of the following areas.
 The more features you have from each area, the higher your award.

 - Bird feeding station